-Welcome to Led Light Rebates the website with the latest news about the Victorian Energy Efficiency Target (VEET) scheme.
+Welcome to Led Light Rebates helping you the consumer to reduce your electricity bills and give you the latest news about the Victorian Energy Efficiency Target (VEET) scheme.

 A light-emitting diode (LED) is a semiconductor light source.
 LEDs are used as indicator lamps in many devices and are increasingly used for other lighting.
 Appearing as practical electronic components in 1962, early LEDs emitted low-intensity red light, but modern versions are available across the visible, ultraviolet, and infrared wavelengths, with very high brightness.
 When a light-emitting diode is switched on, electrons are able to recombine with holes within the device, releasing energy in the form of photons.
 LEDs present many advantages over incandescent light sources including lower energy consumption, longer lifetime, improved physical robustness, smaller size, and faster switching.
 However, LEDs powerful enough for room lighting are relatively expensive and require more precise current and heat management than compact fluorescent lamp sources of comparable output.